zeromaj/iota/README.md

 ## Addtional Miner Documentation
 Running the miner is as easy as `./start_miner.sh`.
 For more information, reference [the official miner docs](https://docs.macrocosmos.ai/subnets/subnet-9-pre-training/subnet-9-iota-mining-setup-guide)

+Use PM2 to run the miner in the background: `pm2 start pm2/miner.config.js`

 ## Additional Validation Documentation
 Running the validator `./start_validator.sh`.
 For more information, reference [the official validator docs](https://docs.macrocosmos.ai/subnets/subnet-9-pre-training/subnet-9-validating)

+Use PM2 to run the validator in the background: `pm2 start pm2/validator.config.js`

 ## Compute Requirements
 We recommend: